Intel PESTEL/PESTLE Analysis & Recommendations

 2. Improving international patent protection (opportunity)

-3. Rising complexity of waste disposal regulations (threat & opportunity)
+3. Rising complexity of waste disposal regulations for IT and semiconductors (threat & opportunity)

 Intel Corporation experiences the threat of increasing regulations for competition.
 This external factor is a threat because the company enjoys a virtual monopoly on Windows systems.
 Competitors, like AMD, Samsung, and IBM, have considerable market shares but Intel has the biggest market share.
 The company is also criticized for aggressive noncompetitive arrangements with equipment manufacturers.
 On the other hand, improving international patent protection is considered an opportunity in this PESTEL analysis, in terms of protecting Intel’s intellectual properties, like the designs of its microprocessors.
 However, the rising complexity of waste disposal regulations around the world threatens the company because of their implications on how e-waste is addressed.
 For example, these regulations impose pressure on Intel’s designs and efforts to address product end-of-life concerns.
 Still, the company has an opportunity to continue enhancing these efforts to ensure regulatory compliance.
 This aspect of the PESTLE analysis identifies considerable regulatory threats along with opportunities for Intel to improve its business resilience amid challenges in the remote or macro-environment.